Teradata Corporation (TDC) Just Got Our Attention

-Teradata Corporation (NYSE:TDC) went up by 3.86% from its latest closing price compared to the recent 1-year high of $27.79.
-The company’s stock price has collected 6.34% of gains in the last five trading sessions.
-Press Release reported 9 hours ago that Teradata Announces 2020 Fourth Quarter and Full Year Earnings Release Date
+Teradata Corporation (NYSE:TDC) went up by 0.59% from its latest closing price compared to the recent 1-year high of $27.79.
+The company’s stock price has collected 6.79% of gains in the last five trading sessions.
+Press Release reported on 01/14/21 that Teradata Announces 2020 Fourth Quarter and Full Year Earnings Release Date

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.